suffolklibraries/lgc/content/collections/events/mid-autumn-festival-lantern-craft.md

     content:
       -
         type: text
-        text: 'The Mid-Autumn Festival is a traditional festival widely celebrated in Asian countries such as Taiwan, Hong Kong, Singapore, Vietnam and China.
+        text: 'The Mid-autumn Festival is a traditional festival widely celebrated in Asian countries such as Taiwan, Hong Kong, Singapore, Vietnam and China.
 Celebrate the festival through lantern craft and solving lantern riddles and learn its history and traditions through our mini display on Ipswich waterfront.'
       -
         type: hard_break
       -